mailgun/documentation/source/user_manual.rst

 Mailgun can keep track of every time a recipient clicks on links in your messages.
 You can see when clicks happen in the ``Logs`` tab or see counters of clicks aggregated by tags in the ``Analytics`` tab of the Control Panel.
 In addition, you can be notified through a webhook or get the data programmatically through the :ref:`Events API <api-events>`.

 You can enable click tracking in the **Tracking Settings** section of your domain's settings page in the ``Domains`` tab of your Control Panel or by using the ``o:tracking`` or ``o:tracking-clicks`` parameters when sending a message.
 You will also have to add the appropriate CNAME records to your DNS as specified in the **Domain Verification & DNS** section, which is also located in your domain's settings page in the ``Domains`` tab of your Control Panel.
 If you enable Click tracking, links will be overwritten and pointed to our servers so we can track clicks.
-You can specify that you only want links rewritten in the HTML part of a message with the parameter ``o:tracking-clicks`` and passing ``htmlonly``.

 **Clicks Webhook**